mpark6233/hwanilms/wp-content/plugins/wp-fastest-cache/readme.txt

 10. Database Cleanup - The Database Cleanup feature clears out all of the garbage datas such as post revisions, trashed posts & pages, comments from trash & spam, trackbacks and pingbacks, transient options etc.
 11. Google Fonts Async
 12. Lazy Load - Defer offscreen images.
 Consider lazy-loading offscreen and hidden images after all critical resources have finished loading to lower time to interactive
+12. Delay JS - The Delay JavaScript feature helps reduce the 'Reduce unused JavaScript' warning in the Google PageSpeed Insights tool

 <h4>Information</h4>